Moisessalazar77/Iowa_Liquor_Stores_Problem_on_SparkML/README.md

-# Iowa Liquor Stores Problem on SparkML with Scala."
+# Iowa Liquor Stores Problem on SparkML with Scala.

 # Introduction